Top 33 FREE Fantasy Football Draft Tools You Must Use (Updated For 2015!)

 There are plenty of sets of depth charts out there, but I like these the best.
 No frills, color coded – and you don’t have to go to a different page for every team.
 They do a great job keeping them up to date, as well.

 Take a look at which positions face the toughest defenses (against that particular position).
-For instance, it’s great to know that the Falcons have the easiest schedule for a quarterback AND their running backs.
-On the other hand, Tom Brady’s facing the toughest pass defenses during the Fantasy season (weeks 1-16).
+For instance, it’s great to know that the Buccaneers have the easiest schedule for a quarterback AND their wide receiverss.
+On the other hand, Ben Roethlisberger is facing the toughest pass defenses during the Fantasy season (Weeks 1-16).
 I love that you can adjust what weeks it’s looking at, too.
-Shonn Greene could frustrate his owners once again in the first five weeks, especially since he’s facing the toughest rush defenses of anyone.
-But for Weeks 11-15, he’s facing the ninth-easiest schedule for RBs.
-This is definitely one of my favorite free Fantasy Football draft tools.

 This gives you the ability to graph out specific players to see how they are trending in recent mock drafts.
 Also, can break it into 8-, 10-, 12- or 14-team drafts.
 It’s a powerful draft prep tool, for sure.

 Once you have your roster set, after your draft, come back here and see what the FootballGuys think of your squad.
 You put your roster in, set your scoring system and lineup settings, then enter your email address and get a rundown.
-I ran my MFL 10s Mock Draft team through the tool, and it came back with this write-up about my team!
-(Spolier alert: I have a better-than-average team, and I have an 80-percent chance of making the playoffs!)
 You even get projections and outlooks for each player, along with some possible free-agent recommendations.